 Form Tutors are responsible for the students in their form.
-This means checking uniform to ensure it meets our standards of excellence and intervening where it does not yet to ensure students are READY for learning.
-This also involves checking planners daily to ensure they are carried at all times and their students are organised and ready for the day ahead and liaising with parents/carers as appropriate after reviewing planners daily.
+This means checking uniform to ensure it meets our standards of excellence and intervening where it does not yet, to ensure students are READY for learning.
+This also involves checking planners daily to ensure they are carried at all times and their students are organized, ready for the day ahead and liaising with parents/carers as appropriate.
 Form tutors will work with their year team leaders to support, challenge and reward students with regard to conduct, working with parents/carers.
-Form Tutors are the first point of contact for

-Parents/Carers.
-They should be making contact with Parents/Carers over
+Form Tutors are the first point of contact for Parents/Carers.
+They should be making contact with Parents/Carers over: